 Predictions: Man City 2-1 Chelsea

-Mentally, Chelsea do have an edge over Man City having defeated them twice, also they are very sound defensively but it’s just their struggles going forwards they aren’t prolific enough in front of the goal and this may come back to haunt them.
+Mentally, Chelsea does have an edge over Man City having defeated them twice, also they are very sound defensively but it’s just their struggles going forward they aren’t prolific enough in front of the goal and this may come back to haunt them.

 Let us know in the comments below, Who do you think will win the UCL title?